nullgemm/globuf/readme.md

 ## Known issues
 The following issues are known but cannot be fixed:
- - `Windows` Direct2D contexts blink during resize operations |
-   This is a known limit of Microsoft's APIs, we can't do much about it
  - `Windows` The mouse cursor does not change to reflect the resize operations |
    This is a known limit of the hack used in globox to work around the limitations of Microsoft's APIs.
 Other hacks exist that preserve the